karthenjamin/data_recipes/README.md

 If this is the output you saw, you do not have virtualization capabilities, so you will need to download Docker Toolbox.
 To install, follow these steps:

-1. Click this link to download Docker Toolbox: [Download Docker Toolbox](https://download.docker.com/mac/stable/DockerToolbox.pkg)
+1. Click this link to download Docker Toolbox for Mac: [Download Docker Toolbox Mac](https://download.docker.com/mac/stable/DockerToolbox.pkg)

 2. Once the download has finished, open the file and install the software.
 You will need adminstrator's privelege complete this step.